A neutral, system-first initiative

 DiplomatIQ is not a platform and not a communications tool.
 It is an internal analytical architecture designed to support institutional reasoning under conditions of digital visibility.

-It enables institutions to assess, sequence, and structure visibility across moments of calm, crisis, and escalation, without surrendering sovereignty or control.
+It helps institutions assess, sequence, and structure visibility across moments of calm, crisis, and escalation — without surrendering sovereignty or control.

 Digital Diplomacy Vision 2050